Loading...

 Common questions.

 Ollama runs on one machine.
 Parley pools many machines into one cluster with smart routing, fair scheduling, an API gateway, a web UI, and team-grade trust and licensing.
-If Ollama is already installed on a node, Parley can use it as a backend; otherwise, Parley ships its own inference engine.
+Parley ships its own inference engine — it doesn't use Ollama as a backend.

 LM Studio is a polished single-machine desktop app.
 Parley is for teams — it pools multiple machines into one shared cluster with fair scheduling, automatic discovery, and encrypted inter-node communication.
 The moment a second machine enters the picture, you need Parley.